- slide 1 of 3

 Despite the disadvantages, coal is still very popular in its use as power plant fuel and continues to provide electricity to this power hungry planet.

-About Thermal Power Plants
+Coal and its Use in Thermal Power Plants

 Power is the life blood of any nation especially in the current times when the power consumption graph is going up while the generation is not able to keep up with this demand in most countries.
 Thermal power plants are an indispensable ingredient in the mix of power units of a country and we will l